FarronF/limerick-council-meetings/meetings/2016/12/19-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting of the Metropolitan District of Limerick - 21st November 2016.md

 A total of 16 temporary General Operative/General Operative C1 Drivers have

 been appointed on a permanent basis with effect from 28th October, 2016.
+These
+---
-These--- 6
+6

 staff have been appointed following success at competition.
 All of the staff